Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**9th April 2015**

+* Jack of All Trades now applies to Basic ability checks (Strength, Dex, Con, Int, Wis, Cha)

+**8th April 2015**

+* Added a setting to allow initiative to work on mobile.
+* Cut the heart's top off on mobile as there is no other fix currently.

 **7th April 2015**

 * Previously hidden items are now shown by default: ability check bonuses, skill bonuses, initiative bonus.